 In the other direction a few minutes’ walk will deliver you to the stunning Welcombe Mouth with its beach, surfing, dramatic cliffs, waterfall and remarkable unobstructed views directly west out over the Atlantic.
 From here you can pick up the famous South West Coast path along this old wrecking shoreline for challenging walks and the most impressive vistas.

-The wildlife, geology, heritage and scenery available in and around Welcombe create a particular bucolic charm that perhaps reminds those who visit of how England was fifty years past.
+The wildlife, serenity, geology, heritage and scenery available in and around Welcombe all combine to make this a very special place with a particular bucolic charm all of its own.

 If this brief introduction has appeal, then please explore our website a little more and take a look at our cottages to see what facilities we have to offer our guests and what attractions are within an easy daytrip’s reach.